-with major structural and demographic changes of its own - it has a young and rapidly growing population, and must find jobs for its young people.
-The unemployment rate in Saudi Arabia is officially 12%, but this rises to 28% among young people. and the government is widely suspected of massaging the figures.
+But Saudi Arabia must also contend with major structural and demographic changes of its own - it has a young and rapidly growing population, and must find jobs for its young people.
+The unemployment rate in Saudi Arabia is officially 12%, but this rises to 28% among young people, and the government is widely suspected of massaging the figures.
 And even when new jobs are created, they are not going to Saudis - it is reckoned that 95% of new jobs created in 2016 went to non-Saudis.
-At the same time, GDP growth has been feeble - only 0.8% year on year between 2003 and 2013 well below the levels of other developing economies.
-Oil revenue - running at 80-90% of the government's economy has matured and shifted away funds - has allowed Saudi Arabia to run from its rapid industrialisation.
-All of this a virtually zero-tax economy and still prohas produced the current glut of oil and vide social benefits, but this, it is argued. in spite of the recent deal between OPEC has merely 'tranquilised' the population, reducing incentives and entrepreneurship. and other major producers there seems to
+At the same time, GDP growth has been feeble - only 0.8% year on year between 2003 and 2013, well below the levels of other developing economies.
+Oil revenue - running at 80-90% of the government's funds - has allowed Saudi Arabia to run a virtually zero-tax economy and still provide social benefits, but this, it is argued, has merely 'tranquilised' the population, reducing incentives and entrepreneurship.